iamjoshbinder/irwebmachine/README.md

 PUT requests can be made, the call stack of a request can be shown, and
 you can step inside any method on the call stack to inspect state at that
 point in the request.
 You can also step through a request as it happens,
-altering state to change the behavior of a request.
+altering state to change the behavior of a resource.

 __USAGE__